Securing the Electric Vehicle Charging Infrastructure: Identify

 In a nutshell, {\em confidentiality} ensures that information shall only be readable by the intended recipients (which could include processing systems) and protects it from unauthorised third parties. {\em Integrity} ensures that any modification can only be done by authorised agents. {\em Availability} ensures the services offered by the system respond to the queries of the user within an expected time frame (i.e. available when needed).

 Confidentiality, integrity and availability are core properties; yet there are additional desirable properties such as authentication, non-repudiation and auditability.
 Authentication means that a particular identified party is not impersonating another.
 Non-repudiation means that if some action is performed by an identified party (e.g. agreeing to the terms of a contract), this can be proven later and cannot be denied.
-Auditability means that a trustworthy log describing how information has been used is available (e.g. important for forensic purposes)\footnote{Fall, Kevin R., and W. Richard Stevens.
-TCP/IP illustrated, volume 1: The protocols.
-Addison-Wesley, 2011.}.
+Auditability means that a trustworthy log describing how information has been used is available (e.g. important for forensic purposes)~\cite{fall2011tcp}.

 Focusing on the core properties, the identification of cybersecurity events can therefore be done by first focusing on all events targeting confidentiality, then those targeting integrity, and finally those targeting availability.
 More specific categories have been used in threat modelling, such as the STRIDE model.